biodash/biodash.github.io/content/codeclub/S05E01_pipes/index.md

 We took the `diamonds` dataset and piped it into the [`select()`](https://dplyr.tidyverse.org/reference/select.html) function, and then we piped the output of [`select()`](https://dplyr.tidyverse.org/reference/select.html) into the [`filter()`](https://dplyr.tidyverse.org/reference/filter.html) function.
 Using the the pipe *before* [`select()`](https://dplyr.tidyverse.org/reference/select.html) is not necessary and adds a line, but also makes it even easier to see what's being done!

-Like in the earlier example, when we use the pipe, we no longer type out the input argument in the receiving function: it knows to use the piped data.
-This is not completely automagical and foolproof though: what actually happens is that the piped data becomes the first argument to the receiving function.
+Like in the earlier example, when we use the pipe, we *don't type the corresponding input argument* in the receiving function: it knows to use the piped data.
+This is not completely "automagical" and foolproof though: what actually happens is that the piped data becomes the first argument to the receiving function.

-If you ever need to use the pipe with a function where the piped data is not the first argument, see the Bonus section below about using the `_` placeholder.
+If you ever need to use the pipe with a function where the piped data is not the first argument, see the Bonus section below about using **the `_` placeholder**.

 <div class="alert alert-note">